watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 ## Client Modules

-Modules put into ClientChatModules can be used to make custom behavior for clients.
+Modules put into ClientChatModules can be used to make custom behaviour for clients.
 These modules are divided into two different folders: CommandModules and MessageCreatorModules.

 <Alert severity="info">
 For spec on client-side chat module components such as **ChatWindow** and **ChatBar**, see [Client-Side Chat Modules](../../chat/legacy/client-side-chat-modules.md).